By Andrew Heffernan

 Supplementation keeps your creatine levels up — high enough to help increase power during your heaviest, most challenging workouts.

-A key ingredient in LADDER Pre-Workout, creatine works to help promote muscle growth, strength, and performance in several ways:*
+Creatine, a key ingredient in LADDER Pre-Workout, works to help promote muscle growth, strength, and performance in several ways:*

 Specifically, creatine supports activities requiring strength and power.

-Consuming creating can help people train harder (do more reps), which can lead to greater muscle gains.
+Consuming creatine can help users train harder (do more reps), which can lead to greater muscle gains.
 Increasing total work volume is key to supporting muscle growth.*

 Like a classic car, muscle tissue is in a constant state of breakdown and repair.
 Growth occurs when muscular anabolism — the growing of new tissue — exceeds catabolism — breakdown.
 Creatine may help slow down catabolism, allowing anabolism to catch up and overtake it, leading to more muscle.*